July 12th 2021

 With the new Windows 11 comes improvements to security, but what’s worrying is that according to Statcounter, 15.56% of users in June 2021 are still using Windows 7 which is now out-of-date and a potential security risk if connected to your businesses network.
 3.46% of users are using Windows 8 and 8.1 combined, which should both be updated to Windows 10 as well.

 At Lily, we can update your devices to Windows 10 (and eventually Windows 11) and can even perform a FREE site-survey to identify devices or areas of your business’s network that are in need of updates to improve security.
-Get in touch today by completing the contact from at https://www.lilycomms.co.uk/managed-it.html to book your audit today.
+Get in touch today by completing the contact from on our Manged It page to book your audit today.

 Microsoft’s New Image